techlahoma/how-to-usergroups/StarSpace46.md

 ### Streaming and Blue Light Reduction Tools
 When streaming, make sure that the microphone is turned on, and ask presenters to turn off blue light reduction display tools like [f.lux](https://justgetflux.com/) as these will not look good on-stream.

-## Utensils for Food and Cleanup
+## Food, Drinks, and Cleanup
-You don’t need to bring plates, cups, or utensils to StarSpace46.
-Plates and napkins are on the shelves above the kitchen sink.
-If any of these supplies are missing, please mention it in [slack](https://techlahoma.slack.com/messages/GDG4UT8A0/).
+Plates, napkins, cups, and utensils are on the shelves in the back of the event space.
+If these supplies are running low, please mention it in [slack](https://techlahoma.slack.com/messages/GDG4UT8A0/).

+You can use the drinks on the shelves, but please use up two-liters before cans.
+Label open two-liters with the date.

+Do not leave behind any food or drinks that need to be refrigerated (like sweet tea).

 Take out the trash before you leave.
 There is a dumpster right outside the event space's east door.
 Trash bags are under the sink in the kitchen.